 As you can see, NVD3’s style is slightly more refined than its parent’s:

 It supports 11 types of chart including area, line, bar, bubble, pie, and scatter and is compatible with all modern browsers and IE10 onwards.

 Best for: Developers with d3 knowledge who want reusable charts.

-If you’re looking for some more information on which charting tool is right for you, check out this comprehensive comparison page for all the techie details.
+If you’re looking for some more information on which data visualization tool is right for you, check out this comprehensive comparison page for all the techie details.
 While this list is aimed at web devs, some of these tools are so easy to use you don’t need to be a developer to get work done out of them.
 With the range of interactive examples available on-site, customizing the code is easy even for someone who is just getting into web development.